cmsandiga/angularjs-poc/README.md

 # angularjs-poc
-Prove of Concept project using nodejs and angularjs
+Proof of concept project using nodejs and angularjs

 To import node projects run: `npm install`